Dallas, April 2, 1957. Location: Arlington Park. The tornado is in the Trinity River bottoms.

 This site purposely makes little effort to describe the science -- to the extent that it is understood today -- of tornadoes, but merely to document a specific storm(1).
 The links and references below will lead you to sources providing good explanations of tornado and severe thunderstorm meteorology plus other useful information concerning tornadoes in general, as well as dramatic images and stories.

 A big tornado projects a truly impressive menace that cannot adequately be communicated by video, film, photographs, or words.
-It has to be seen -- preferably from close by -- to be appreciated.
+It has to be seen to be appreciated.
 Many tornadoes look positively alive.
 The difference between seeing one on film and seeing one in real life is the difference between watching a Godzilla movie and seeing some real Godzilla in real life.
 Nevertheless, when people ask me what the 1957 Dallas tornado looked like I tell them they should go watch the fictional one that carries Dorothy and Toto away to Oz.
 The physical appearances are not exactly the same, but to this day the sight of this scariest of all movie tornadoes(2) brings back memories.

-> FEMA Tornado Safety Tips
+> Department of Homeland Security Tornado Safety Tips

 > National Weather Service Fort Worth Office A short commemorative piece on the tornado.
 As you would expect, it goes into a little bit of the meteorology.
 Curiously it has the incorrect 3:00 p.m. time of first appearance that turns up periodically (and that I think likely is due to the Dallas Morning News's error-filled 1997 anniversary story).